Amputation frees woman from rubble of partially collapsed Iowa building

 Two women who own a business on the building's first floor said there were numerous issues, including a ceiling hole, and they filed at least three complaints.

-CBS News went to the building owner's address, but no one answered the door.
+CBS News went to the building owner's address earlier this week, but no one answered the door.

 County records show Davenport Hotel, L.L.C. acquired the building in 2021 in a deal worth $4.2 million.
 The city later declared the building a nuisance due to numerous solid waste violations, and a judge ordered Wold to pay a $4,500 penalty after he didn't appear in court.